If I had to describe what we’re trying to achieve with monday.com in one word, it would be “transparency.”

 The truth is, sharing this information helped us a lot.
 It made the team proud and it attracted job candidates and investors.
 Sharing information says a lot about your confidence, and it attracts people.

 You have to answer questions: As I mentioned previously, when you share information, you’ll get lots of questions.
 Why didn’t we reach our goal?
 Why is that important metric going down?
 You’ll have to look for answers, which can be uncomfortable.
 People often like to avoid this situation.

 Again, running away from what’s uncomfortable usually doesn’t make you successful.
 At monday.com, we like answering questions.
 Since we’re not able to hide from the bad stuff, we’re forced to deal with it.
 Naturally, that helps us improve and achieve more.

 You have to justify decisions: Sharing all information also means that when you make mistakes, it’s visible for everyone to see.
 Again, I understand why that’s uncomfortable for people.

 But the thing is, you can’t succeed without making a lot of mistakes.
 There’s no sense in hiding from them, since they’re the gold that’s paving your path to improvement.

 If you work in an environment where you’re penalized for mistakes, transparency is the best way to change that.
 Everything is out in the open and you can openly discuss the decisions you plan to make.
 You can then later share responsibility for the good as well as for the bad, which disarms finger-pointing.

 Practicing transparency isn’t easy.
 It requires coming to terms with office politics, letting go of your fears, and stepping outside of your comfort zone.
 There’s a price to pay for transparency, but it’s minor in comparison to what you pay for not practicing it.

-Discover why monday.com is a different project management tool and how it can help you leading a culture of transparency
+Discover why monday.com is a different team management tool and how it can help you leading a culture of transparency